flyway/flywaydb.org/getstarted/undo.md

 ## Creating the undo migrations

 Now let's create undo migrations for these two applied versioned migrations.
-With Flyway's default naming convention, the filenames will be identical to the regular migrations, except for the `V` prefer which is now replaced with a `U`.
+With Flyway's default naming convention, the filenames will be identical to the regular migrations, except for the `V` prefix which is now replaced with a `U`.

 So go ahead and create `U2__Add_people.sql` in the `/sql` directory: